ruFFaa/AgentVault/docs/REGISTRY_POLICY.md

 ## 3. Vetting Process

-*   **Automated Validation:** Submitted Agent Cards undergo automated validation against the official A2A Agent Card schema to ensure structural correctness.
+*   **Automated Validation:** Submitted Agent Cards undergo automated validation against the official A2A Agent Card schema (`agentvault.models.AgentCard`) to ensure structural correctness.
 Basic checks may also be performed to verify the format of the specified A2A endpoint URL.
 *   **No Behavioral Vetting:** The AgentVault Registry **does not perform manual reviews or vetting** of the underlying agent's functionality, security practices, data handling procedures, or ethical alignment.
 Listing in the registry does not imply endorsement or certification by the AgentVault project.

 ## 4. Content Guidelines (Summary)